 1. About the award

 The aim of this award, instituted by the Astronomical Society of India, is to motivate young Indian scientists to make outstanding contributions (science and/or instrumentation) in Astronomy and Astrophysics using Indian Space missions and to publish the results in any refereed journal of astronomy and astrophysics.
-The award, to be given annually, consists of a cash prize of Rs.10,000/- and a citation of honour which mentions the name/s of the author/s and the title of the winning research article.
+The award, to be given annually, consists of a cash prize of Rs.10,000/- and a citation of honour that mentions the name/s of the author/s and the title of the winning research article.
 For this award, ASI has received a contribution of Rs.
 One Lakh from Team ASTROSAT.
 In addition, a contribution has been made by Dr. S. Seetha, PI AstroSat (ex-ISRO).

 2. Nomination Criteria

 The nominees will be young researchers who have made outstanding contributions in the area of astronomy and astrophysics primarily using Indian space mission facilities (high-impact instrumentation and/or science).
 The contribution should be published in any refereed journal.
 The nominee should have an Indian affiliation for the bulk of the work done.
 Only those research articles may be considered for the award, whose first author is an Indian National and whose age does not exceed 35 years.
-At the time of each such ‘year of award’ papers published in any refereed journal during the two previous calendar years and satisfying necessary conditions mentioned below are considered for the award.
-For example, the papers published during the calendar years 2021 and 2022 are to be considered for the year of award 2023.
+At the time of each such ‘year of award’ papers published in any refereed journal during the previous calendar year and satisfying the necessary conditions mentioned below are considered for the award.
+For example, the papers published during the calendar year 2023 are to be considered for the year of meeting in 2024.
 In case the article is written by more than one author, the prize money will be divided equally among all those authors who are eligible in the sense defined above.
 Renominations for the same paper will not be considered.

 All nominations for the award must be received by the ASI, by the deadline as indicated on the website of the ASI.
 Nominations must be submitted via the online interface on the ASI website.
 Nominations can be made by the heads of the institutions and other eminent members of the ASI.